 Brush Type Scrubber

 Since we’re discussing cleaning our backs, a brush-type scrubber is the best choice.
-You can use “Personal Shower Tricks“, or simply soak the brush with water and soap it up.
+You can use “Personal Shower Tricks” or soak the brush with water and soap it up.

 You can rub vigorously if the brush bristles are soft.
-But if it’s on the harder side, you could end up with some scratch marks.
+But if it’s harder, you could get some scratch marks.

-(PS: I once got scrapped by my scrubber brush that looked like a nail scratch—wondering how I noticed that?
+(PS: I once got scraped by my scrubber brush, which looked like a nail scratch.
+I’m wondering how I noticed that?
 I didn’t.
 My misses did.
 The detective work that followed afterward was long and frustrating.
-And the worst of it all, that incident never reached a verdict to this date.)
+And the worst of all, that incident has never reached a verdict to this date.)

 How about an Electric Scrubber Brush?

 An electric scrubber is the same as a typical scrubber brush.
 It just works automatically.
-The brush rotates clockwise, so you don’t have to move your hands anymore.
+The brush rotates clockwise, so you no longer have to move your hands.

-Again the drill is the same as the electric toilet brush.
-Rinse it with water, soak it up with soap or gel, and place the brush on your back or somewhere you desire after turning it on.
+Again, the drill is the same as the electric toilet brush.
+After turning it on, rinse it with water, soak it in soap or gel, and place the brush on your back or somewhere else you desire.

 Let the electric scrubbing begin.